 Click the orange button to the right to learn more about what you can start doing today.

-You have been diagnosed with incurable cancer with an average survival, according to the American Cancer Society, of 5-7 years depending on the stage at diagnosis.Your challenge as a newly diagnosed myeloma patient is to weigh the pros and cons of each approach.
+You have been diagnosed with incurable cancer with an average survival, according to the American Cancer Society, of 5-7 years depending on the stage at diagnosis.Your challenge as a newly diagnosed myeloma patient is to weigh the pros and cons of cure vs. control of your disease.
 Is your multiple myeloma chemotherapy supposed to cure your MM or just control it?

 While Dr. Martin does not come out an say so, he clearly cautions myeloma patients to consider all therapy regimens and not to simply jump into a stem cell transplant.